Kimco Realty® Announces Redemp - GuruFocus.com

-Pursuant to the terms of the April 2023 Notes, the redemption price will be equal to $1,000 plus a make-whole premium for each $1,000 principal amount of April 2023 Notes redeemed, calculated in accordance with the terms of the Weingarten Indenture, plus accrued and unpaid interest to, but not including, the Redemption Date.
-Pursuant to the terms of the June 2023 Notes, the redemption price will be equal to $1,000 plus a make-whole premium for each $1,000 principal amount of June 2023 Notes redeemed, calculated in accordance with the terms of the Company Indenture, plus accrued and unpaid interest to, but not including, the Redemption Date.
-The Company will incur a prepayment charge in connection with the redemption of the April 2023 Notes and the June 2023 Notes of an aggregate of approximately $0.4 million, which will impact Net Income and Funds from Operations during the third quarter of 2022.
+Pursuant to the terms of the Senior Notes, the redemption price (the “Redemption Price”) will be equal to par, plus accrued and unpaid interest to, but not including, the Redemption Date of $16.125 for each $1,000 principal amount of Senior Notes redeemed.

-A notice of redemption and related materials will be mailed to holders of record of the April 2023 Notes and the June 2023 Notes on August 10, 2022.
-Holders that hold their April 2023 Notes and June 2023 Notes through the Depository Trust Company (“DTC”) will be redeemed in accordance with the applicable procedures of DTC.
-Questions relating to the notices of redemption and related materials should be directed to The Bank of New York Mellon, in its capacity as paying agent for the redemption of the April 2023 Notes and the June 2023 Notes (the “Paying Agent”), at 1-800-254-2826.
+A notice of redemption and related materials will be mailed to holders of record of the Senior Notes on August 8, 2022.
+Holders that hold their Senior Notes through the Depository Trust Company (“DTC”) will be redeemed in accordance with the applicable procedures of DTC.
+Questions relating to the notice of redemption and related materials should be directed to The Bank of New York Mellon, in its capacity as paying agent for the redemption of the Senior Notes (the “Paying Agent”), at 1-800-254-2826.
 The address of the Paying Agent is The Bank of New York Mellon, 500 Ross Street, 12th Floor, Pittsburgh, Pennsylvania 15262.

 This news release shall not constitute an offer to sell, or the solicitation of an offer to buy, any security and shall not constitute an offer, solicitation or sale in any jurisdiction in which such offer, solicitation or sale would be unlawful.